 Taiwanese-American violinist Jocelyn Hsu began playing violin when she was nine years old.
-A recent summa cum laude graduate of the Florida State University, Jocelyn earned her Bachelor of Music degree in violin performance where she studied with Benjamin Sung.
-She is currently based in Orlando, Florida and works as a studio musician, orchestral player, and performer.
+A summa cum laude graduate from Florida State University, Jocelyn earned her Bachelor of Music degree in violin performance where she studied with Benjamin Sung.
+She is currently based in Orlando, Florida and works as a freelance performer.

 Jocelyn’s professional training includes orchestral and chamber studies at Interlochen Arts Camp, Brevard Music Festival, the Innsbrook Institute of Music, Miami Music Festival, the Intensive Chamber Music Seminar at Virginia Tech, and the Aspen Music Festival.
 Festival teachers and coaches include Gary Levinson, Joel Smirnoff, David Halen, Shmuel Ashkenasi, Michael Klotz, Dmitry Kouzov, Kwan Yi, and Shannon Thomas.
 Jocelyn has also performed in solo masterclasses for renowned artists like Ayako Yonetani, Cornelia Heard, and Andrés Cárdenes, While in school, Jocelyn was a part of the Tallahassee, Valdosta, and Albany Symphony orchestras.
 She now plays with the Space Coast Symphony Orchestra.